jeffreysorgen/golf-club-sensors/README.md

 ##
+_(I believe that the following has been distilled into the steps created and written above.)_
 ## How to collect a series of data points
 - Find moment in accelerometer where, even though it's in Ready State, it is "still" enough to register to begin recording data
 - Once "still", start recording data points, every 100ms, for 4 seconds.
 (This is 10 points of data per second, 4 seconds, which is 40 data points, and each data point is \[x,y,z,t], where t is the time stamp in ms from beginning of measurement.)